Razchek/Unispect/README.md

  *¹ _Static values are still being implemented_

- *² _These are hashed and will match between users, but they will not match de4dot's naming_
+ *² _These will match between users, but they will not match de4dot's naming_

 ![Screenshot2](https://github.com/Razchek/Unispect/blob/master/Gallery/screenshot2.png?raw=true)